Gammon Capital

 Plain-English summary of how the market's pricing of BTC has shifted over the past seven days.
 This card is a once-a-day refresh; the probability map and calculator below are pulled live from Deribit on every page load.

-Traders are bracing for less movement in BTC over the next month than they were a week ago.
+Traders are bracing for more movement in BTC over the next month than they were a week ago.

 • Expected movement

-Traders are bracing for slightly smaller moves in BTC than they were a week ago.
-Today's pricing implies roughly a 11% one-month swing in either direction.
+Traders are bracing for slightly bigger moves in BTC than they were a week ago.
+Today's pricing implies roughly a 12% one-month swing in either direction.

 How big a one-month move the market is pricing in.